YouTube - A-7 Corsair

 A total of 1,569 A-7 Corsair aircraft of all types were produced.

-J-Power has the A-7 Corsair that comes ready to fly.
-It is a foamy with a 32" wingspan that is 36" long.
+The ARF RC A-7 Corsair from J-Power is a foamy with a 32" wingspan that is 36" long.
 Included is a 2,950 kV motor.
-You can find an excellent review of the J-Power A-7 Corsair by Jon R. Barnes at the RC Groups website.
+You can find an excellent review of the J-Power RC A-7 Corsair by Jon R. Barnes at the RC Groups website.

-Jet Hangar Hobbies has the A-7 Corsair.
-It comes as an ARF in U.S. Navy or U.S.A.F. color schemes.
+The ARF RC A-7 Corsair from Jet Hangar Hobbies comes in U.S. Navy or U.S.A.F. color schemes.
 It has a 47" wingspan and is 57" long.
 The wings are glass coated.
 Four different ways of powering the A-7 Corsair are suggested: A MW-44 turbine engine that produces 10 lbs. of thrust, or a 5 in.
 DF system, or 10s or 12s E-Turbax motor systems.
 Weight should be around 13 lbs. all up.